sassoftware/viya4-deployment/docs/user/Multi-Tenancy.md

     playbooks/playbook.yaml --tags "multi-tenancy,onboard"
   ```

 Step 4.
-Add any additional CAS customizations for tenants as needed and then run following command to onboard the CAS servers:
+For every onboarded tenant, a new manifest directory containing the configuration artifacts for a CAS server is created under the `/site-config` folder.
+Add or update CAS customizations for tenants as needed and then run following command to onboard the CAS servers:

   ```bash
   ansible-playbook \